 - severe depression with a Beck score ≥ 16

-Were not included in this study as they were unable to answer the questionnaire.
+were not included in this study as they were unable to answer the questionnaire.

 RESULTS

 During the study period, the neurology department registered a total of 146 patients in consultation, including 80 patients with clinically diagnosed stroke confirmed on cerebral CT, i.e. 54, 79% of neurology consultations at CHU-B. Of these 80 patients, we selected 46 for our study, taking into account our inclusion and non-inclusion criteria, i.e. 57.5% of stroke patients followed up in consultation during the study period.